Karabasas-hub/FinalProject/README.md

 Once that is set-up - the testing pipeline can be launched with a custom selection of tests.

-For further information - refer to the documentation:
+For further information - refer to the documentation: "Testing pipeline documentation.pdf"